mateuszilli/api-dna/README.md

 # api-dna

-Project built with the main objective of studies and technical task for a vacancy of software engineer in Mercado Livre.
+Project built with the main objective of studies and technical task for a vacancy of software engineer.

 ## Dependencies